jaimetur/PhotoMigrator/help/3-synology-photos.md

 ## <span style="color:blue">Upload All (from Local Folder) into Synology Photos:</span>
-- From version 3.0.0 onwards, the Tool has a feature to 'Upload Folder into Synology Photos'.
+- From: v3.0.0
+- Usage:
-- To run this feature you have to use the flag _'-iuAll,  --synology-upload-all <INPUT_FOLDER>'_
+  - To run this feature you have to use the flag _'-suAll,  --synology-upload-all <INPUT_FOLDER>'_
   - Where,
   - \<INPUT_FOLDER> is the folder that contains all the assets that you want to upload.
+- Pre-Requisites:
+  - Cconfigure properly the file 'Config.ini' to include your Synology account credentials.
+- Explanation:
-- If you configure properly the file 'Config.ini' and execute this Feature, the Tool will connect automatically to your Synology Photos account and will upload all the assets contained in <INPUT_FOLDER> that are supported by Synology Photos.
+  - The Tool will connect automatically to your Synology Photos account and will upload all the assets contained in <INPUT_FOLDER> that are supported by Synology Photos.
   - If you want to create Albums for some specific subfolders you have two options:
     1. Move all the Albums subfolders into a '<INPUT_FOLDER>/Albums', in this way the Tool will consideer all the subfolders inside as an Album, and will create an Album in Synology Photos with the same name as the subfolder, associating all the assets inside to it.
     2. Use the complementary argument _'-AlbFld, --albums-folders <ALBUMS_FOLDER>'_, in this way the Tool will create Albums also for each subfolder found in '<ALBUMS_FOLDER>' (apart from those found inside '<INPUT_FOLDER>/Albums')

   ### Example of use:
   ```